MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-sysupdate-access-old-edge.md

 # Access Microsoft Edge Legacy after installing the new version of Microsoft Edge

-Learn how to access Microsoft Edge Legacy after installing the new version of Microsoft Edge.
+Microsoft Edge Legacy will stop receiving security updates on March 9, 2021.
+You can access Microsoft Edge Legacy until April XX.
+For more information, see [link to blog post]().

 > [!NOTE]
 > This article applies to the Microsoft Edge [Stable channel](microsoft-edge-channels.md).